Matleo/MLPython2Java/MaschineLearning4J/src/main/java/README.md

 * `_modelMetaData`: will be present for every model, containing model describing paramers
 	* `_accuracy`: will be present for every model and describes the accuracy of the model on the test MNIST test data
 	* `_modelType`: will also be present for every model, describing the type of model
-	* `batch_size`: is specifit to Tensorflow or Estimator Neural Networks and describes the size of one batch, used for training
+	* `batch_size`: is specific to Tensorflow or Estimator Neural Networks and describes the size of one batch, used for training
 	* `steps`: is also specific to Tensorflow or Estimator Neural Networks and describes the amount of batches used for training
 * `_prediction`: will be present for every model, containing the actual predicted number for the sent picture
 * `_probability`: will also be present for every model and describes how certain the model prediction is